 The Talent 2 is a multiple unit railcar manufactured by Bombardier Transportation.
 The first trains were produced in 2008.
 The design of the cab ends made Germans call this type of train Hamsterbacke (hamster cheek).
 The depicted train is run by the S-Bahn Mitteldeutschland.

-The cabinet of art and natural history (Kunst- und Naturalienkammer) was created by August Hermann Francke in 1698.
-Today this collection is regarded as the only fully preserved cabinet of curiosities dating from the Baroque age.
+The Cabinet of Artefacts and Natural Curiosities (Kunst- und Naturalienkammer) was established by August Hermann Francke in 1698.
+Today this collection is regarded as the only wholly preserved cabinet of curiosities dating from the Baroque age.
 [German]